Coronavirus – frequently asked questions for co-workers

 A: You can take your computer, monitor, docking station, mouse and keyboard to your home.
 This requires that you arrange transport yourself from the workplace to your home and back again when necessary.
 You cannot take your desk home with you.
 LiU will not pay for transport, neither can it provide transport.
 If your situation is such that you cannot work from home, you may continue to work at your normal workplace.
 Consult your immediate manager.

-Q: When I am distance working.
+Q: When I am working from home.
 What applies to me?

 A: We have published a web page with information.
 This page contains general recommendations for distance working, information about insurance and advice, and support for those who are going to attend or participate in a distance meeting.